ARCHER2-HPC/archer2-docs/docs/research-software/chemshell.md

 ## Using Py-ChemShell on ARCHER2

 The python-based version of ChemShell is open-source and is freely available to all users on ARCHER2.
+The version of Py-ChemShell pre-installed on ARCHER2 is compiled with NWChem and GULP as libraries.

 !!! warning
     Py-ChemShell on ARCHER2 is compiled with